Log-normal distribution: Multiplicative central limit theorem

 In fact, the random variables do not have to be identically distributed.
 It is enough for the distributions of $\ln X_i$ to all have finite variance and satisfy the other conditions of any of the many variants of the central limit theorem.

 This is commonly known as Gibrat's law.

+Heavy-tailness of the Log-Normal

+Whether a Log-Normal can be considered or not a true heavy-tail distribution is still debated.
+The main reason is that its variance is always finite, differently from what happen with certain Pareto distributions, for instance.
+However a recent study has shown how it is possible to create a Log-Normal distribution with infinite variance using Robinson Non-Standard Analysis.

 Other

 A set of data that arises from the log-normal distribution has a symmetric Lorenz curve (see also Lorenz asymmetry coefficient).